-A journey through the wilds of relationships, from a rooftop in Hanoi to a village in India, from the streets of San Francisco to the blue Wall of Facebook, culminating in transformative spiritual experience.
+A journey through the wilds of relationships, from a rooftop in Hanoi to a village in India, from the streets of San Francisco and Japan to the blue Wall of Facebook, culminating in transformative spiritual experience.

 Facebuddha will make you smile, laugh